Thursday, October 2, 2025 AD / Rabi’ al-Thani 10, 1447 AH

 loading

-Therefore, those who consider the Sahabah of the Prophet pure from their errors only deceive themselves and do not change the reality; as those who insult them because of their errors do not harm them at all and only earn a sin on themselves; because insulting, even if it is to one who is worshiped other than God, is forbidden in Islam; as He has said: ﴿وَلَا تَسُبُّوا الَّذِينَ يَدْعُونَ مِنْ دُونِ اللَّهِ فَيَسُبُّوا اللَّهَ عَدْوًا بِغَيْرِ عِلْمٍ[1]; “And do not insult those whom they call upon other than God, lest they insult God without knowledge,” and therefore, those who insult the Sahabah of the Prophet because of their errors are sinners and oppressors if they insist on it, like those who insult other Muslims; as God Almighty has said: ﴿وَلَا تَلْمِزُوا أَنْفُسَكُمْ وَلَا تَنَابَزُوا بِالْأَلْقَابِ ۖ بِئْسَ الِاسْمُ الْفُسُوقُ بَعْدَ الْإِيمَانِ ۚ وَمَنْ لَمْ يَتُبْ فَأُولَئِكَ هُمُ الظَّالِمُونَ[2]; “And do not find fault with one another, nor call one another by offensive nicknames.
-What a bad name is sin after faith, and whoever does not repent, they are indeed the oppressors,” although according to the rule, they are not considered disbelievers because of this great sin.
+Accordingly, those who consider the companions of the Prophet (peace and blessings of Allah be upon him and his family) purified of their errors only deceive themselves and do not change the reality.
+Likewise, those who insult them due to their errors do not harm them and only make themselves guilty; because in Islam, insult is forbidden even if directed at those who are worshiped in place of Allah; as He has said: ﴿وَلَا تَسُبُّوا الَّذِينَ يَدْعُونَ مِنْ دُونِ اللَّهِ فَيَسُبُّوا اللَّهَ عَدْوًا بِغَيْرِ عِلْمٍ[1]; “And do not insult those whom they call upon other than Allah, lest they unknowingly insult Allah.”
+Therefore, those who insult the companions of the Prophet (peace and blessings of Allah be upon him and his family) because of their errors—just like those who insult other Muslims—are sinful and unjust if they persist in it; as Allah Almighty has said: ﴿وَلَا تَلْمِزُوا أَنْفُسَكُمْ وَلَا تَنَابَزُوا بِالْأَلْقَابِ ۖ بِئْسَ الِاسْمُ الْفُسُوقُ بَعْدَ الْإِيمَانِ ۚ وَمَنْ لَمْ يَتُبْ فَأُولَئِكَ هُمُ الظَّالِمُونَ[2]; “And do not find fault with one another, nor call one another by offensive nicknames.
+What a bad name is sinfulness after faith, and whoever does not repent—indeed, they are the unjust.”
+However, according to the rule, they are not considered disbelievers solely because of this great sin.

-In any case, regardless of who were the twelve Caliphs of the Prophet from his Ahl al-Bayt, there is no disagreement among Muslims about the last one of them, and he is a man with the same name as the Prophet from the sons of Fatimah and Husain, who is called “Mahdi”[3], and He will rise after the earth has been filled with oppression and injustice, then he will fill it with justice and equity; because more than forty of the Sahabah of the Prophet ,
+In any case, regardless of who the twelve caliphs of the Prophet (peace and blessings of Allah be upon him and his family) from his Ahl al-Bayt were, there is no disagreement among Muslims about the last of them.
+He is a man bearing the same name as the Prophet (peace and blessings of Allah be upon him and his family), from the descendants of Fatimah and Husain, who is called “the Mahdi”[3].
+He appears after the Earth has been filled with oppression and injustice, and fills it with justice and equity.
+This is because more than forty of the companions of the Prophet (peace and blessings of Allah be upon him and his family)

 ↑[1] .
 Al-An‘am/ 108